- On June 10, 2022

 Disco originated as a blend of music played in clubs popular with Hispanics, African Americans, and Latinos in Philadelphia and New York in the late 1960s and early 1970s.
 It was a reaction of the 1960s counterculture to both the dominance of rock music and the stigmatization of dance music.
 Disco music was designed to be dance-friendly, and its upbeat tempo and easy-to-digest lyric content made it popular in clubs and on the radio.

-During the early 70s, disco music was developed further mainly by artists from the United States and Europe (most notably in Italy) eventually spawning dance crazes like ‘the Bump’ and ‘the Hustle’.
+During the early 70s, disco music was developed further mainly by artists from the United States and Europe (most notably in Italy) eventually spawning dance crazes like ‘the Bump’, ‘the Hustle’ and disco line dancing.
 Disco classics always slide into our sets here at Party DJ Hire (especially at weddings and corporate functions) so we thought we would put together a list of our favourites.

 Donna Summer – Hot Stuff (1979)

 Hot Stuff remained at the top of the Billboard Hot 100 chart for three non-consecutive weeks, and spent fourteen weeks in the top ten in 1979.

 ABBA – Gimme, Gimme, Gimme (A Man After Midnight) (1979)

 This song was recorded during ABBA’s North American and European tour of 1979 and was released on their Greatest Hits collection.
 Still a guaranteed floor filler!

 Van McCoy – Do The Hustle (1975)

 This track peaked at No. 1 on the Canadian RPM charts, No. 9 on the Australian Singles Chart (Kent Music Report) and No. 3 in the UK.
 The song won the Grammy Award for Best Pop Instrumental Performance.